TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

    - Can also delete habits
    - The program first searches for the existence of the habit

-* Easy to look at tables
-   - Look
 * A console based UI controlled with key presses -![image](/images/HabitTracker-MainMenu.PNG)